 Last updated October 2019 | Words and photos by Vietnam Coracle

-Sao Beach is probably the most famous sight on Phu Quoc Island, and one of the best-known beaches in Vietnam.
-A long, arcing bay of fine white sand, washed by gin-clear waters, and fringed by leaning coconut palms, Sao is the kind of beach that most people would imagine a tropical island to look like.
-However, as tourist numbers have risen and development has increased, Sao’s popularity now threatens its appeal, as trash blights its shores, jet-skis pollute its waters, and large crowds descend on its sands during the high season months.
-But, one portion of Sao Beach remains as gorgeous as ever: Paradiso Beach Club Bar & Restaurant is by far the prettiest, classiest, most tasteful place for chilling, eating, drinking, and bathing on Sao Beach.
+Sao Beach (Bãi Sao) is probably the most famous place on Phu Quoc Island, and one of the best-known beaches in Vietnam.
+A long, arcing bay of fine white sand, washed by butane-blue waters, and fringed by leaning coconut palms, Sao is the kind of beach that most people would imagine a tropical island to look like.
+However, as tourist numbers have risen and development has increased, Sao’s popularity now threatens its appeal.
+Trash blights its shores, jet-skis pollute its waters, and large crowds descend on its sands during the high season months.
+But one portion of Sao Beach remains as gorgeous as ever (well, almost): Paradiso Beach Club Bar & Restaurant is by far the prettiest, classiest, most tasteful place for chilling, eating, drinking, and bathing on Sao Beach.

 Selected Resources for Travellers & Expats: What's this?